-The majority of our wines can be purchased In Bond.
-They must be purchased by the unmixed case (for example 12 bottles, 24 half bottles, 6 magnums).
-In Bond prices do not include UK Duty or VAT; wines purchased In Bond can only be delivered to a UK address once the Duty and VAT have been paid.
-If you opt to have In Bond wines delivered internationally, local taxes will apply.
+In Bond wines are offered by the full, unmixed case – for example in cases of 12 bottles or 24 half-bottles.
+They cannot be delivered or consumed until the Duty and VAT have been paid.
+If you opt to have your In Bond wines delivered internationally, local taxes will apply.

-- If you choose to have the wine delivered at a later date, the VAT is payable on the original sale price of the wine, NOT its current market value.
+Some wines’ market value rises over time.
+If you choose to have your wine delivered at a later date, the VAT is payable on the wine’s original sale price rather than its current market value.

-- Wines stored in bond are much more attractive to prospective buyers and brokers.
-Merchants or brokers will usually give you the same price whether or not the wine is duty and VAT paid.
-Therefore if you sell your wine in bond, you will save the equivalent VAT and duty charges.
+Wines stored In Bond are much more attractive to prospective buyers and brokers.
+Merchants or brokers will usually give you the same price whether or not the wine is Duty and VAT paid.
+So, if you sell your wine In Bond, you will save the equivalent VAT and Duty charges.